 StangerTC is one of my friends and I'm the one with the F-7 Retro.
 It will be a fast sled once I get the new sled gitters out.
 I used to drive a '99 Sno Pro and a ZRT 600.
 The F-7 is faster then the ZRT and the ZRT has Full Pipes, Reed Valves and performance clutch kit with 192 studs.
 And for the record I said I would smoke his XC 600 now the XC 800 is a different sled with 100 cc on me.
 It should be good.

 I have a 03 700 xc sp and the book says it has 138 horse.My friend has an 04 f7 and i cant pull on him and the same with him, I have done some things to mine over the summer for better traction, I hope i can take him.Your 800 should take him.
 Givem hell you cant be taken by a putty cat.
-LOL
+LOL:D

 i think u could take an f-7 if your set up right i know a kid that has a 2003 pro-x 600 and he can run with an f-7 sno-pro and alls that is done to the pro-x is the clutch is played with and if you know what ur are doin with a clutch it will make all the difference in the world. that same person with a pro-x his dad has a pro-x2 700 and it will smoke an f-7 and they only played with the clutches on that also.